Li Wangzhi

 Li Wangzhi (born Bo Wangzhi, 1977), also called Brendan or Brandon Li, and Li Xiaobai, is a Chinese lawyer and businessman.
 He is the son of Bo Xilai and Li Danyu.

 Biography

-Li was born Bo Wangzhi in 1977 to Bo Xilai, then a sent-down princeling who worked as a manual laborer at a factory in Beijing, and Li Danyu, an army surgeon and daughter of the Chinese politician Li Xuefeng.
+Li was born Bo Wangzhi in 1977 to Bo Xilai, then a manual laborer at a factory in Beijing, and Li Danyu, an army surgeon and daughter of the Chinese politician Li Xuefeng.
 On his fourth birthday, June 20, 1981, his father surprised his mother by asking for a divorce.
 She refused, but moved out of their home at Zhongnanhai.
-The case went to court and the divorce was completed in 1984.
-After the divorce of his parents, Bo Wangzhi changed his surname to Li at his mother’s insistence.
+The case went to court and, despite years of petitions and reports filed by Li, who alleged that Bo had an affair with Gu Kailai, the divorce was finalized in 1984.
+After his parents' divorce, Bo Wangzhi changed his surname to Li at his mother's insistence.

+In 1990, when Bo Yibo retired, Li moved into Zhongnanhai to live with his grandfather; he rarely saw his father, Bo Xilai, and barely associated with him during the latter's political heyday.
+In 1996, Li graduated from Peking University Law School with an LLB degree.
+After working as counsel for Sun Media Group, founded by Bruno Wu and Yang Lan, Bo entered Columbia University's School of International and Public Affairs in 2001, reportedly through the arrangement by Yang, who had been a member of the Dean's Advisory Board of SIPA.
+SIPA denied the report.

+While studying at Columbia University, Li befriended his classmate Tang Boqiao, a former Tiananmen student leader, who attributed Li's pro-democracy leanings and sympathy for dissidents to his mother's longtime petitioning over her divorce in Beijing.
+Their friendship ended when the CCP forbade Li to associate with the dissident.
+Li also met his wife, daughter of a Dalian entrepreneur, at Columbia.
+After the couple married in China, Gu Kailai, Bo's second wife, pressured Bo, then governor of Liaoning, to revoke the import and export rights of Li's father-in-law's company.